 The federal government has a responsibility to minimize the environmental footprint of its operations and the Office of Greening Government Operations (OGGO) sets government-wide priorities, accountabilities and targets towards this end.

-AANDC contributes to the Greening of Government Operations by minimizing energy and paper consumption, reducing greenhouse gas emissions, and ensuring a high standard of environmental performance for its buildings and vehicle fleet.
+INAC contributes to the Greening of Government Operations by minimizing energy and paper consumption, reducing greenhouse gas emissions, and ensuring a high standard of environmental performance for its buildings and vehicle fleet.

 Additional information on INAC's efforts to minimize its environmental footprint is available in Section 2 of INAC's Sustainable Development Strategy.